rivuz/rivuz-chain/README.md

-## Go Riv
+## Go Rivuz

-Official Golang implementation of the Rivuz protocol.
+Official Golang implementation of the Rivuz Blockchain.